Stephen Bishop (singer): Music

-Bishop's composition "Separate Lives", sung by Phil Collins and Marilyn Martin, from the 1985 movie White Nights, was nominated for an Academy Award for Best Original Song, losing to "Say You, Say Me" from the same film.
+Bishop's composition "Separate Lives", sung by Phil Collins and Marilyn Martin, from the 1985 movie White Nights, was nominated for an Academy Award for Best Original Song.
+It lost to "Say You, Say Me" from the same film.
 Bishop wrote the song about his breakup with actress Karen Allen, who also appeared in Animal House.
-Bishop said: "I write much better when I'm heartbroken and sad or melancholy."

-Other movie music includes: "Somewhere in Between" (written and performed) from The China Syndrome (1979), "Your Precious Love" (performed with Yvonne Elliman) from Roadie (1980), "If Love Takes You Away" (written and performed) from Summer Lovers (1982), "Unfaithfully Yours (One Love)" (written and performed) from Unfaithfully Yours (1984), "Something New in My Life" (performed) from Micki & Maude (1984), "The Heart Is So Willing" (performed) from The Money Pit (1986), "All I Want" (performed) from All I Want for Christmas (1991), and "You Can Do Anything" (written and performed by Bishop and Jeff Jones) from Barney's Great Adventure (1998).
+He said: "I write much better when I'm heartbroken and sad or melancholy."
+Other film music includes "Somewhere in Between" (written and performed) from The China Syndrome (1979), "Your Precious Love" (performed with Yvonne Elliman) from Roadie (1980), "If Love Takes You Away" (written and performed) from Summer Lovers (1982), "Unfaithfully Yours (One Love)" which was written and performed from Unfaithfully Yours (1984), "Something New in My Life" (performed) from Micki & Maude (1984), "The Heart Is So Willing" (performed) from The Money Pit (1986), "All I Want" (performed) from All I Want for Christmas (1991), and "You Can Do Anything" (written and performed by Bishop and Jeff Jones) from Barney's Great Adventure (1998).
 In addition, the original version of "Walkin' on Air" (written and performed by Bishop) was featured in the 1986 film The Boy Who Could Fly.

-In 1989, Bishop released the album Bowling in Paris with Phil Collins (co-producer on some songs), Eric Clapton and Sting contributing.
+In 1989, Bishop released the album Bowling in Paris with Phil Collins (the co-producer on some of the songs), Eric Clapton, and Sting contributing.
 The album included a revamped version of "Walkin' on Air", this time featuring drumming, production, and additional vocals from Collins.
-This version became a #13 hit on the Adult Contemporary chart.
+The version became a No. 13 hit on the Adult Contemporary chart.
 In 1987, the Norwegian swing/pop duo Bobbysocks! had recorded their own version of "Walking on Air" (as "Walkin' on Air") as the title track to their album Walkin' on Air.

-Other appearances
+Bishop released his 20th and final album in August 2025.
+The album, titled THIMK, features Art Garfunkel AND Leah Kunkel.

+Acting

-Bishop has appeared in several motion pictures as a "charming" character, including four directed by John Landis.
-He had a cameo role, billed as "Charming Guy", in The Kentucky Fried Movie (1977), appearing as a hustler in the infamous "Catholic High School Girls in Trouble" segment.
-In addition to singing the theme song off-screen, Bishop had a cameo, billed as "Charming Guy with Guitar", in National Lampoon's Animal House (1978), as the aspiring folk singer whose guitar John Belushi smashes.
-Bishop still keeps the smashed guitar as a memento.
+Bishop has appeared in several motion pictures as a "charming" character including four directed by John Landis.
+He had a cameo role, billed as "Charming Guy", in The Kentucky Fried Movie (1977); he appeared as a hustler in the infamous "Catholic High School Girls in Trouble" segment.
+In addition to singing the theme song off-screen, Bishop had a cameo appearance in National Lampoon's Animal House in 1978 (the aspiring folk singer billed as "Charming Guy with Guitar" who sang "The Riddle Song").
+Charming Guy's guitar was smashed against a staircase wall at the Delta Tau Chi house by John "Bluto" Blutarsky (John Belushi).
+The scene was filmed twice and Bishop had the second smashed guitar signed by the cast and framed.

-He appeared in The Blues Brothers (1980), billed as "Charming Trooper", who breaks his watch during the mall chase.
-He appeared, very briefly, in Twilight Zone: The Movie (1983), billed as "Charming G.I.", in the Vietnam War scene.
-Bishop also appeared, as "Blue London", in Harry Jaglom's Someone to Love (1987).
+He appeared in The Blues Brothers (1980), billed as "Charming Trooper", who breaks his watch during a mall chase.
+He appeared very briefly in Twilight Zone: The Movie (1983), billed as "Charming G.I.", in the Vietnam War scene.
+Bishop appeared, as "Blue London", in Harry Jaglom's Someone to Love (1987).

-Eric Clapton mentioned Bishop in his autobiography as one of his favorite singer-songwriters.
+Eric Clapton, in his autobiography, mentions Bishop as being one of his favorite singer-songwriters.